 Who is organizing this effort?

-Locally: Individual women, non-binary folks, and allies associated with Pittsburgh DSA, Fight for $15, IWW, Planned Parenthood of Western Pennsylvania, Socialist Alternative, The Union Edge, Women’s International League for Peace and Freedom, Western PA Fund for Choice, Women of Steel, and the list continues to grow!
+Locally: Individual women, non-binary folks, and allies associated with Pittsburgh DSA, Industrial Workers of the World, Planned Parenthood of Western Pennsylvania, Socialist Alternative, International Socialists Organization, Women’s Law Project, and more.

 What do we want?